javelit/docs/content/develop/quick-references/api-cheat-sheet.md

 ---
-title: Jeamlit API cheat sheet
+title: Javelit API cheat sheet
 slug: /develop/quick-reference/cheat-sheet
 ---

-# Jeamlit API cheat sheet
+# Javelit API cheat sheet

-This is a summary of the docs for the latest version of Jeamlit.
+This is a summary of the docs for the latest version of Javelit.

 <Masonry>